-PSGN is not caused by the streptococcal bacteria directly, but by your child's infection fighting (immune) system.
+Your child's infection fighting (immune) system causes PSGN (rather than the streptococcal bacteria directly).
 When your child's body tries to fight an infection, it makes antibodies.
-Antibodies are the part of the infection fighting (immune) system used to identify bacteria so they can be destroyed.
-Usually the dead bacteria (in this case the Streptococci) and antibodies are cleared from the child's body without any problems.
+Antibodies are the part of the infection fighting (immune) system used to identify bacteria so they can destroy them.
+Usually, the dead bacteria (in this case the Streptococci) and antibodies will clear from your child's body without any problems.
 However, in PSGN they become trapped in the filters of the kidneys called the glomerulus.
 This causes inflammation, which slows down the filters of the kidneys, making it harder for them to make urine and get rid of the waste.

 How infectious is it?